dejansubotin/dc/design-collaborator/README.md

 ## Key Features

 -   **Real-Time Collaboration**: Changes and comments appear instantly for all participants via WebSockets.
--   **Region-Specific Commenting**: Draw a box on any part of the image to start a discussion thread.
--   **Clean UI**: Comments are neatly organized in a sidebar, preventing them from covering the design.
--   **Zoom & Pan**: Effortlessly navigate high-resolution images for detailed feedback.
+-   **Annotations & Threads**: Draw regions, have multi-level threaded discussions, collapse threads; per-user colors and likes.
--   **Shareable Sessions**: Invite collaborators easily with a unique URL.
+-   **Shareable Sessions**: Invite collaborators with a unique URL; strict membership required to view.
--   **Password Protection**: Secure your feedback sessions with an optional password.
+-   **Password Protection**: Protect sessions with an optional password; existing collaborators don’t need to re-enter it.
--   **Session History**: Logged-in users can quickly access their previous sessions.
--   **"Mark as Solved"**: Keep track of feedback that has been addressed.
+-   **Members Management**: See current members; owners can remove (block) members.
+-   **Disable & Restore**: Owners can disable a session (read-only) and schedule deletion in 30 minutes with a visible countdown; restore within the window.
+-   **History & My Sessions**: View activity timeline; easily open past sessions.
+Sessions have names and optional descriptions.
+-   **Disk Storage + Thumbnails**: Images stored on disk and served via `/uploads`; thumbnails speed up lists.
+-   **Monitoring Dashboard**: Quick stats at `/monitor` (password protected).
--   **Email Notifications**: Collaborators receive an email when a new comment is posted.
+-   **Email Notifications**: Optional SMTP email on new comments.

 ## Tech Stack